d-rens/page/content/workflow.md

-# goals of the setup
+# About the setup
 The goal of the workflow is to be ever evolving to be more efficient and useful.
-The main application is to write LaTeX, manage references, figures, etc. So that one does not need to think about it anymore but has a good experience using it and optimal output.
+The main application is to write LaTeX documents, manage references, figures, etc. So that one does not need to think about it anymore but has a good experience using it and optimal output.

+The applications used are explained in the following, the more experienced will find the following graph helpful.

+{{< figure src="/workflow-mindmap.png" title="mindmap to show usage" >}}

 ## [LaTeX](https://en.wikipedia.org/wiki/LaTeX)
 LaTeX is a typesetting software that makes digital typesetting easy and